 8. Reporting & Dashboards

-Strategy execution is complex.
+Successful strategy execution is complex.
 Different stakeholders have different information needs to manage that complexity, and organizations must be able to meet all those needs to have the best chance at success.
 From portfolio level performance data to work team variances against constraints, and specialist functions on governance, costs and resources, there must be integrated reporting and intuitive dashboards based on a single data set that provides consistent information to all stakeholders.

 One of the biggest drains on effectiveness and efficiency is the lack of integration.
 Information in multiple locations, duplicate data entry across systems, reliance on spreadsheets for data capture and dissemination – the list goes on.
 Effective strategy execution management needs seamless integration with all of enterprise solutions – traditional and agile work delivery, HRIS, ERP, configuration management and so on.